Soumik-Chandra/Portfolio_Website/Covid-19/readme.md

 **Aim:**
 To get insights about covid cases and deaths globally, covid vaccination gloablly & Covid Cases and Vaccination in India and create an interactive Dashboard from it.
-In Order to do so I have divide the dashboard in three section namely Global, Vaccination And About India.
+In Order to do so I have divided the dashboard in three section namely Global, Vaccination And About India.

 **Global:**
 1) I analyzed total cases, total deaths and death rate globally.